xyt556/espa-spectral-indices/README.md

 do_spectral_indices.py --help
 ```

   5. Check output - There will be a separate ESPA file generated for each of the spectral index products specified on the command line.
-In addition, each band should be added to the input XML file.
+In addition each band should be added to the input XML file.
 ```
 {scene_name}_ndvi.bin
 {scene_name}_ndmi.bin